zenflow/resume/README.md

 #### Contracted Developer, as Nomadic Enterprises
 *Manitoulin Transport - Gore Bay, ON - July 2015 to December 2017*

-- Maintained and enhanced existing applications on the legacy MT Direct
+- Maintained and enhanced existing applications on the legacy MT Direct, a web interface to Manitoulin Transport's Enterprise Resource Planning system, using Perl on the backend and jQuery + jQuery UI on the frontend
 - Worked effectively with employees in various departments and positions to obtain requirements and specifications
 - Provided first-class support to end-users of MT Direct
-- Wrote one major application on the legacy MT Direct (web interface to Manitoulin Transport's Enterprise Resource Management system, written in Perl), employing modern design principles such as server-browser code sharing and the Single Page Application model, and delivering a dramatically enhanced User eXperience to Manitoulin Transport's customers
+- Wrote one major customer-facing application on the legacy MT Direct, employing modern design principles such as the Single Page Application (SPA) model, the Model–View–ViewModel (MVVM) model, and server-browser code sharing, using [KnockoutJS](https://knockoutjs.com/), and delivering a dramatically enhanced User eXperience to Manitoulin Transport's customers
+- Worked on various proofs-of-concept for the rewrite of MT Direct
 - Conducted Quality Assurance for and helped to manage several programmers in the rewrite of MT Direct
-- Worked on various proofs-of-concept for the rewrite of MT Direct
-- Devised and implemented a migration path to move the legacy MT Direct from SVN to Git
+- Devised and implemented a migration path to move the legacy MT Direct from SVN to Git while allowing team members to move at their own pace

 #### Contracted Developer
 *Lixar I.T.
 Inc - Ottawa, ON - August 2014 to December 2014*

-- Worked on a front-end UI for a Bell modem/router, providing bug fixes, new feature implementations, quality assurance, and recommendations for migrating the existing code-base to more maintainable patterns
+- Worked on a front-end UI for a Bell modem/router, providing bug fixes, new feature implementations, quality assurance, and guidance for migrating the existing code-base to more maintainable patterns (particularly in the use of Promises)
-- Provided enhancements for two existing web applications (both coded in PHP) for the Ontario Regional Blood Coordinating Network (ORBCoN): "e-tools" used for administering online courses and evaluation, and "Platelets" used for keeping track of blood platelets and sharing them between hospitals
+- Provided enhancements for two existing web applications, both using CodeIgniter PHP web framework, for the Ontario Regional Blood Coordinating Network (ORBCoN):
+  "e-tools" used for administering online courses and evaluation, and "Platelets" used for keeping track of blood platelets and sharing them between hospitals
 - Implemented the front-end for a fantasy baseball game for APBA Games

 #### Junior Developer
 *Lixar I.T.
 Inc - Ottawa, ON - May 2011 to October 2011*

-- Updated a variety of pre-existing LAMP web applications (Code Igniter, Zend and hand-coded) to implement new functionality.
+- Implemented new features in a variety of pre-existing LAMP (Linux Apache MySQL PHP) web applications, using CodeIgniter, Zend, and vanilla PHP
-- Acted as a team player by dealing with bugs and browser compatibility issues for lead developers
+- Acted as a team player by dealing with bugs and browser compatibility issues for other developers
-- Fulfilled a unique role as the resident Flash guy.
-Built and upgraded various interactive Flash applets for the web.
+- Fulfilled a unique role as the resident Flash guy, building and upgrading various interactive Flash applets for the web
 - Updated content and design for CMS instances (Drupal, WordPress, Expression Engine)

 #### Sales Associate